Abhrankan-Chakrabarti/abhrankan-chakrabarti.github.io/_posts/2024-06-21-calculating-pi.md

 Historically, various methods have been used to approximate the digits of π, from Archimedes' method to the more recent Chudnovsky algorithm.

 ### Catalan Numbers
 Catalan numbers are a sequence of natural numbers that have many applications in combinatorial mathematics.
+They can be defined using the recurrence relation:

+\[ C_n = \frac{2(2n - 1)}{n + 1} C_{n - 1} \]
+with \( C_0 = 1 \).

 ## The Algorithm
 ### Series Representation
-The series representation used in my algorithm is:
+The algorithm calculates the digits of π using the series representation:

 ![equation](https://latex.codecogs.com/svg.latex?%5Cpi%20%3D%203%20%2B%206%20%5Csum_%7Bn%3D1%7D%5E%7B%5Cinfty%7D%20%5Cfrac%7B%282n%20-%201%29%20%5Ccdot%20C_%7Bn-1%7D%7D%7B%282n%20%2B%201%29%20%5Ccdot%2016%5En%7D)

 Where ![C_n](https://latex.codecogs.com/svg.latex?C_n) is the nth Catalan number.

+### Optimization
+To enhance computational efficiency, we take the LCM of all terms in the series, add them, and perform one long division at the end.
+This reduces the number of divisions required during the calculation, making the algorithm more efficient.

 ### Implementation
-Here is the Python code for the algorithm:
+The implementation in Python leverages the `gmpy2` library for high-precision arithmetic.
+Here is the code:

 ```python
 from gmpy2 import mpz